CastielWong/MVP/Python/Concept/general.md

 - [Reference](#reference)

+> Because Python applications are typically distributed as source code, the role of the Python runtime is to convert the Python source code and execute it in one step.
+Internally, the CPython runtime does compile your code.
+A popular misconception is that Python is an interpreted language.
+It is actually compiled.

 ## Module vs Package
 - A module is a single `.py` file with Python code
 - A package is a hierarchically structured collection of related modules, which is a directory that can contains multiple modules